 General Tips

-What follows is the long article for people who are serious about hosting great conversations.
+What follows is a long article for people who are serious about hosting great conversations.
 If you're only ready to commit to the 5 bullet point summary the shorter version is here.

 What to Keep in Mind